The Real Cost of Fragmented Technology in Wine and Hospitality

 • data that supports decisions, not just reporting

 The best systems do not ask teams to work harder.
+They quietly allow hospitality to scale without losing its character.

 A Final Thought

 “Good enough” technology rarely causes a crisis.
+That is precisely why it is dangerous.

 It allows businesses to operate below their potential while feeling functional, busy, and responsible.
 In industries built on emotion, memory, and return visits, that gap matters more than most leaders realize.